Getting Up & Running

 My company shuts down for a certain period each year.
 Does Bindle handle that?

 Yes.
-We call them Company-wide holidays.
+We call them Company-wide bookings.
 You’ll see a link in the Admin section.

-Company-wide holidays are simply an instantaneous way to create an approved booking for everyone in your company at once.
+Company-wide bookings are simply an instantaneous way to create an approved booking for everyone in your company at once.

 They’re great for managing compulsory shut-down periods during the year.